 - N.1.
 Test Liquid.
 A device shall be tested with the liquid to be commercially measured or with a liquid of the same general physical characteristics. - N.2.
 Vaporization and Volume Change.
 Care shall be exercised to reduce to a minimum, vaporization and volume changes. - N.3.
 Test Drafts.
 Test drafts should be equal to at least the amount delivered by the device in 1 minute at its normal discharge rate.
+(Amended 1982)

 - N.4.1.
 Normal Tests.
-The "normal" test of a device shall be made at the maximum discharge rate that may be anticipated under the conditions of installation. - N.4.1.1.
+The "normal" test of a device shall be made at the maximum discharge flow rate developed under the conditions of the installation.
+Any additional tests conducted at flow rates down to and including one-half the sum of the maximum discharge flow rate and the rated minimum discharge flow rate shall be considered normal tests.

+(Amended 1998) - N.4.1.1.
 Automatic Temperature Compensation.
-On devices equipped with automatic temperature compensating systems, normal tests shall be conducted as follows: - (a) by comparing the compensated volume indicated or recorded to the actual delivered volume corrected to 15 °C (60 °F); and, - (b) with the temperature compensating system deactivated, comparing the uncompensated volume indicated or recorded to the actual delivered volume.
+On devices equipped with automatic temperature compensating systems, normal tests shall be conducted as follows: - (a) by comparing the compensated volume indicated or recorded to the actual delivered volume corrected to 15 $^{\circ}$ C (60 $^{\circ}$ F); and, - (b) with the temperature compensating system deactivated, comparing the uncompensated volume indicated or recorded to the actual delivered volume.